Children's Hopsital of the King's Daughters (CHKD) Pediatric Psychology Postdoctoral Fellowship

 - Fringe Benefits

-- Health insurance, life insurance, long-term disability and short-term disability benefits, 401K
+- Generous moving stipend (up to $5,000), health insurance, life insurance, long-term disability and short-term disability benefits, 401K; Stipend differential for licensure ($5000, prorated by month).

 - Research opportunities